cyrush/scipy_proceedings_2012/papers/cyrus_harrison/krishnan_harrison.rst

         http://mpi4py.googlecode.com/

 ..
 [VTK96] Schroeder, W. et al, 1996.
 The design and implementation of an object-oriented toolkit for 3D graphics and visualization.
-   *VIS '96: Proceedings of the 7th conference on Visualization '96*
+   *VIS '96: Proceedings of the 7th conference on Visualization*

 ..
 [VisItPyRef] Whitlock, B. et al. VisIt Python Reference Manual.